decayingcrow/decayingcrow/README.md

 <div align="center">

-everything is a wip but check out my pronouns.cc that has all the stuff about me
+everything is a wip but check out my pronouns.cc that has all the stuff about me for now

 <p><a href="https://pronouns.cc/@decayingcrow">pronouns.cc</a></p>